DHTMLX/docs-spreadsheet/docs/react/index.md

 # React Spreadsheet

 The official declarative React wrapper for DHTMLX Spreadsheet.
-Build spreadsheet UIs with a component-based API: pass data as props, respond to changes via event callbacks, and access the underlying widget through a ref when needed.
+Build spreadsheet UIs with a component-based API: pass data as props, respond to changes through event callbacks, and access the underlying widget through a ref when needed.

 ## Get started